kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 they can make use of all the hardware you can throw at them very efficiently.
 When you ask simple questions like <i>"do I really need all the connections?"</i> you could argue <i>"For training I do, how else would I know which ones are useless until I train?"</i> and it sounds like a fair point, but for prediction, defining <b>useless</b> as a connection that can never make a change in the final result because of its weights: <i>"Do I have 1% of useless connections or 99%?"</i>.
-The answer could be <i>"who cares? the optimization would break if you start cherry picking connections."</i> Well, apparently, <b>brains do</b>.</p>
+The answer could be: <i>"who cares? the optimization would break if you start cherry picking connections."</i> Well, apparently, <b>brains do</b>.</p>
 <p>So maybe, we would benefit from cherry picking as we mention in issue three.
 But, for the moment, let's say we need the <b>power
 to express complex ideas at low level</b>.
 And by low level, we mean the "things" that are executed millions of times (per core, thread and